-Figure 2 shows the MIC27600 control loop timing during steady-state operation.
-During steady-state, the g_m amplifier senses the feedback voltage ripple, which is proportional to the output voltage ripple and the inductor current ripple, to trigger the ON-time period.
-The ON-time is predetermined by the t{ON} estimator.
+Figure 2 shows the MIC28510 control loop timing during steady-state operation.
+During steady-state, the $g{\rm m}$ amplifier senses the feedback voltage ripple, which is proportional to the output voltage ripple and the inductor current ripple, to trigger the ON-time period.
+The ON-time is predetermined by the $t{\rm ON}$ estimator.
 The termination of the OFF-time is controlled by the feedback voltage.
-At the valley of the feedback voltage ripple, which occurs when V{FB} falls below V{REF} , the OFF period ends and the next ON-time period is triggered through the control logic circuitry.
+At the valley of the feedback voltage ripple, which occurs when $V{\rm FB}$ falls below $V{\rm REF}$, the OFF period ends and the next ON-time period is triggered through the control logic circuitry.

 Figure 2.
-MIC27600 Control Loop Timing
+MIC28510 Control Loop Timing

-Figure 3 shows the operation of the MIC27600 during a load transient.
+Figure 3 shows the operation of the MIC28510 during load transient.
 The output voltage drops due to the sudden load increase, which causes the V{FB} to be less than $V{\text{REF}}.$ This will cause the error comparator to trigger an ON-time period.
 At the end of the ON-time period, a minimum OFF-time $t{\text{OFF}(\text{min})}$ is generated to charge C{BST} since the feedback voltage is still below $V{\text{REF}}.$ Then, the next ON-time period is triggered due to the low feedback voltage.
 Therefore, the switching frequency changes during the load transient, but returns to the nominal fixed frequency once the output has stabilized at the new load current level.
-With the varying duty cycle and switching frequency, the output recovery time is fast and the output voltage deviation is small in MIC27600 converter.
+With the varying duty cycle and switching frequency, the output recovery time is fast and the output voltage deviation is small in MIC28510 converter.

 Figure 3.
-MIC27600 Load Transient Response
+MIC28510 Load Transient Response

-Unlike true current-mode control, the MIC27600 uses the output voltage ripple to trigger an ON-time period.
+Unlike true current-mode control, the MIC28510 uses the output voltage ripple to trigger an ON-time period.
 The output voltage ripple is proportional to the inductor current ripple if the ESR of the output capacitor is large enough.
-The MIC27600 control loop has the advantage of eliminating the need for slope compensation.

-In order to meet the stability requirements, the MIC27600 feedback voltage ripple should be in phase with the inductor current ripple and large enough to be sensed by the g_m amplifier and the error comparator. recommended feedback voltage ripple 20mV~100mV.
-If a low-ESR output capacitor is selected. then the feedback voltage ripple may be too small to be sensed by the g_m amplifier and the error comparator.
+In order to meet the stability requirements, the MIC28510 feedback voltage ripple should be in phase with the inductor current ripple and large enough to be sensed by the g_m amplifier and the error comparator. recommended feedback voltage ripple 20mV~100mV.
+If a low-ESR output capacitor is selected, then the feedback voltage ripple may be too small to be sensed by the g_m amplifier and the error comparator.
 Also, the output voltage ripple and the feedback voltage ripple are not necessarily in phase with the inductor current ripple if the ESR of the output capacitor is very low.
 In these cases, ripple injection is required to ensure proper operation.
-Please refer to "Ripple Injection" subsection in Application Information for more details about the ripple injection technique.
+Please refer to "Ripple Injection" subsection in Application Information of this datatsheet for more details regarding the ripple injection technique.